 Other Key Considerations for Accurate Sales Capacity Modelling

-There are many more factors to take into consideration when creating a plan accurate capacity model.
+There are many more factors to consider when creating a plan-accurate capacity model.
 Knowing your sales workforce attrition rate, commonly known as churn, is vital.
-Churn and employee turnover can be a key blocker for attaining an efficient sales function and knowing your churn rate and how this is likely to affect sales can enable more accurate capacity modelling.
+Churn and employee turnover can block an efficient sales function, and knowing your churn rate and how it's likely to affect sales can enable more accurate capacity modeling.

-Similar considerations that should be incorporated into any sales capacity planning are onboarding and ramp-up time, the time/costs associated with training new sales reps (ramp), and the level of experience of new sales hires.
+Similar considerations that should be incorporated into any sales capacity planning are onboarding and ramp-up time, along with the training costs associated with new reps and their level of experience.

-For example, if a star sales representative left, this would disrupt your sales pipeline and efficiency, but it would also have ramp implications as new employees would be required to sufficiently plug the gap.
-Calculate and incorporate a capacity allowance for if these employees required time off or left the company.
+For example, if a star sales rep left, it would disrupt your sales pipeline and efficiency, but it would also have ramp implications as new employees would be required to fill the gap.
+Calculate and incorporate a capacity allowance for times when these employees take time off or leave the company.

-Then there are circumstances beyond the sales department, such as economic changes.
-These may include a downturn in demand for your product, more expensive credit due to higher interest rates, or a more global economic downturn.
-These are all issues that can significantly impact your sales capacity planning, among other things.
-As a consequence, it is crucial to also regularly conduct scenario planning to weigh the options and assess potential outcomes.
+Then there are circumstances beyond the sales department, including economic changes.
+These may include a downturn in demand for your product, more expensive credit due to higher interest rates, or a broader economic downturn.
+These issues can significantly impact your sales capacity planning, among other factors.
+As a result, it's crucial to regularly conduct scenario planning to weigh options and assess potential outcomes.

-With this three-step approach, you will be able to build a high-performing sales capacity model in no time.
+With this three-step approach, you'll be able to build a high-performing sales capacity model in no time.

 1. Prepare your data

-Data accuracy is a critical component that will influence your sales capacity modeling process and its produced outputs.
+Data accuracy is a critical component that influences your sales capacity modeling process and its outputs.

-Before you can calculate how many sales representatives you will need, you must first ensure that your data is reliable and up-to-date.
-By sourcing, moving, and managing relevant data, your management team will be able to paint a clearer picture of your team’s operational needs and plan accordingly.
+Before you can calculate how many sales reps you'll need, you must ensure your data is reliable and up-to-date.
+By sourcing, moving, and managing relevant data, your management team can paint a clearer picture of your team's operational needs and plan accordingly.
+Now that you've got accurate data, let's move on to the next step.

 Data should provide insight into your efficiencies and the amount of revenue you have to generate.
 Other important data points include sales pipeline metrics and average sales cycle length.
 These types of key data metrics enable you to better understand the labor requirements to manage this workload.